Rational points on modular curves via maps to elliptic curves with rank zero: Introduction

 \begin{theorem} Let $X_{G}$ be a modular curve over $\Q$ with level $\leq 70$, where $G$ contains $-I$ and has surjective determinant, and suppose that $X_G$ admits a map to an elliptic curve over $\Q$ of rank $0$.
 If $X_{G}$ is not among the following ten curves \begin{multicols}{2} \begin{itemize} \item \mc{58.812.61.a.1} \item \mc{58.812.61.b.1} \item \mc{62.930.63.a.1} \item \mc{57.1026.67.a.1} \item \mc{57.1026.72.c.1} \item \mc{46.1518.104.a.1} \item \mc{69.1518.104.a.1} \item \mc{69.1518.115.b.1} \item \mc{58.2436.175.a.1} \item \mc{55.3300.239.a.1} \end{itemize} \end{multicols} then every point in $X_{G}(\Q)$ is either a cusp, a CM point, or has image under the $j$-map appearing in Table~\ref{jinvtable}. \end{theorem}

 \begin{remark} In particular, we provably determine the rational points on every modular curve $X_{G}$ of level $\leq 70$ that maps to a rank $0$ elliptic curve over $\Q$ for which the genus of $X_{G}$ is $\leq 60$.
-In addition, each of the ten modular curves listed in Theorem~\ref{theorem:main}, with the exception of \mc{55.3300.239.a.1}, maps to some modular curve $X_{{\rm ns}}^{+}(\ell)$ for $\ell \in \{ 19, 23, 29, 31 \}$. \end{remark}
+In addition, each of the ten modular curves listed in Theorem~\ref{theorem:main}, with the exception of \mc{55.3300.239.a.1}, maps to some modular curve $X_{{\rm ns}}^{+}(\ell)$ for $\ell \in \{ 19, 23, 29, 31 \}$.
+The rational points on these curves are unknown and these cases are expected to be difficult. \end{remark}

 \begin{remark} Our method for computing a map $X_{G} \to E$ does not rely on the elliptic curve $E/\Q$ having rank $0$, and thus our code can also be used to produce maps to elliptic curves of positive rank.
 One potential application is that if $X_{G}$ admits two independent maps to the same rank $1$ elliptic curve, then $X_{G}(\Q)$ can be determined using the method of Dem'janenko--Manin.
 For more details on this method, see \cite[Subsection 13.3.1]{CohenVolII}. \end{remark}